How to Choose the Right Paint Roller Kit

-• Cover more walls in less time, especially on full rooms, ceilings, and large surfaces.
+• Improve efficiency on walls, ceilings, and large surfaces.

 9" Paint Roller Kit: Everyday Rooms and Smaller Areas

-For most interior projects, the 9" kit is the workhorse.
+For most interior projects, the 9" roller kit is the most versatile option.

 Ideal for: